phoerious/InsertCoin-Docs/en-US/installation/index.markdown

 window, use the cd command to navigate to the subdirectory where you stored the downloaded file.
-For example, assume that your downloaded file is in *C:\My Documents\Downloads\*, then the command would be: *cd "My Documents\Downloads"*, Now type *md5sum filename.zip* and the MD5 Sum will be displayed.
+For example, assume that your downloaded file is in *C:\My Documents\Downloads\*, then the command would be: *cd "My Documents\Downloads"*, Now type *md5sum filename.zip* and the MD5 sum will be displayed.

 ## What is a bootloader?
 Every Android phone has a bootloader that loads the operating system on the